alexandreprl/amak-exercise-philosophers-dinner/README.md

 * Click on "Use this template" then "Create a new repository"
 * Clone your new repository
-* Open the project in your favorite IDE
+* Open the project in your favorite IDE (Use open project in IntelliJ IDEA or Import Gradle Project in Eclipse)
 * Run Launcher.main()

 ### Exercise